 A study and practice of instructional approaches and selection of resources for teaching history/social studies to grades K-12.
 The integration of related subjects will be examined.
 All field experience hours for this course must be completed in a Florida school.
-Prerequisite: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
+Prerequisite: Admission to the Teacher Education Program or permission from the Chair of the School of Education.
 Three semester hours credit.